RavidEliyahu/SOLID-Examples/README.md

 Whether you are new to object-oriented programming or an experienced developer, these resources will provide you with a deeper understanding of these important design guidelines and how to use them to write clean, maintainable, and scalable code.

-You'll find a variety of resources in this repository, including interactive quizzes, coding challenges, and hands-on exercises that will help you learn and practice the SOLID principles in a fun and engaging way.

 So join us and start exploring the SOLID principles today!
 Happy coding!
 | Principle Name        | Acronym           | Slogen | Description  |
 | ------------- |:-------------:|:-------------:| -----|